pameruoso/Roll_a_dice/README.md

 # Roll_a_dice
-Dice a roll in python
+Roll a dice in python